 Freedom camping in Whitianga: There are three designated freedom camping locations in Whitianga.
-Check the Camper Mate app for latest information.
+Check the Camper Mate app for the latest information.

 A beautiful series of white sand beaches stretching 3 km along, Cooks beach is a beautiful spot to spend the day relaxing.

-One of the great things about Cooks beach, is that there is a freedom camping area right near the boat ramp.
+One of the great things about Cooks beach is that there is a freedom camping area right near the boat ramp.
 We’d recommend getting there early as space is limited.
-The area where you’re allowed to park is clearly sign posted.
+The area where you’re allowed to park is clearly signposted.

 Freedom Camping at Cook’s beach: There is a beautiful freedom camping spot at Cooks Beach Reserve (Purangi).
 It’s on a grassy area behind the river.
-From here it’s easy to access both Cooks beach and Cathedral Cove.
+From here it’s easy to access both Cooks Beach and Cathedral Cove.

 Visited by thousands of travellers a year, Cathedral Cove is an enormous naturally formed rock archway, arching over a beautiful shady beach

 Walking to Cathedral Cove